frankjam/OrderlyFusion/README.md

 ## Without Docker

 ### Prerequisites
-- Python 3 installed on your system
+- Python3 installed on your system
 - PostgreSQL installed and running on your system
-- pip installed
+- pip3 installed

 To set up the platform locally, follow these steps: